witekgabriela/StructuralStudy_ALKCompoundMutations/README.md

 **StructuralStudy_ALKCompoundMutations**
 Lorlatinib is a third generation small molecule inhibitor developed to target mutated anaplastic lymphoma kinase (ALK).
 Treatment with lorlatinib shows emergence of secondary mutations in ALK.
-This repository contains structural and ordinary differential equations (ODE) files used to model resistance to lorlatinib in ALK which secondary mutations.
+This repository contains structural and ordinary differential equations (ODE) files used to model resistance to lorlatinib in ALK with secondary mutations.
 **StructuralStudy_ALKCompoundMutations/Structures**
 Structure files in PDB format.
 All structural files generated from induced fit docking (IFD) include water unless specified.
 Following structures were presented in Berko et al. paper: